tylervalentine/mirrulations/docs/database.md

 ## Database Format

-The database will have three hash maps, with the names:
+The database will have three hashes, with the names:

 `jobs_waiting`, `in_progress`, and `done`.

-Each of these lists will store jobs for clients to process.
+Each of these hashes will store jobs for clients to process.

-Keys in the hash sets will be integers, the job ids of the jobs.
+Keys in the hashes will be integers, the job ids of the jobs.
-These keys will be mapped to integers, the valuese
+These keys will be mapped to integers, the values to be processed